 My point?
 Getting knocked out when it just doesn’t seem right or pretty is what makes the sport so amazing.
 If March Madness always went to the team’s who “deserved it most,” there would be a bunch of top seeds with great coaches and players in the final four every year.
 That’s how college football, hockey, and most other sports run, and that’s why March Madness is more shocking and wild and emotional than any other sport.

 I say this as a diehard Iowa fan.
 This tournament is incredible because of games like Richmond vs Iowa.
 Richmond upset a red hot Iowa in the first round before getting blown out by Providence in the second.
 Richmond was nothing special.
 They were never going to go anywhere in that tournament.
 But they ruined what could have been a beautiful story of a season for Iowa, who went from rags to riches so to speak and won the Big Ten tournament after starting out the season missing all of last year’s stars and with little success.
-Richmond destroyed the beautiful thing Iowa had worked so hard to create, and that was their job as an undeserving underdog of a team.
+Richmond destroyed the beautiful thing Iowa had worked so hard to create, and that was their job in this tournament as an undeserving underdog of a team.

 If we went into the tournament believing that the most sentimental and meaningful story of hard work and dedication paying off should happen, who would want upsets?
 We would become bored rooting for the top dog every time and watching other teams struggle to match their level.
 Where would March madness be if upsets were not common miracles rallied around by the whole nation, but instead common disappointments?
 And where would the tournament be if wanting to end the guys who have been succeeding for so long wasnt a common goal of everyone rallying behind these upsets?